dboyd42/over-the-wire/bandit/bandit04-05.rst

 Level Goal
 ==========

 The password for the next level is stored in the only human-readable file in the inhere directory.
 Tip: if your terminal is messed up, try the “reset” command.
-Commands you may need to solve this level
+Commands you may need to solve this level:

 ls, cd, cat, file, du, find